UIUC-iSchool-DataViz/spr2024/syllabus.md

 ## Pre- and Co-requisites

+None, although intermediate Python programming experience is assumed.
+Generally the course assumes: an introductory knowledge of Python programming (equivalent to 1 grad course like IS430) + some experience with a Python-related project (and practice of debugging skills, googling errors).
+A brief
-None, although basic Python programming experience is assumed.
-A brief introduction to Python will be presented during the course.
+introduction to several Python packages (e.g. Pandas) will be presented during the course.

 # Course Materials

-There is no textbook for this course.
-All course materials will be posted to the GitHub repository at https://github.com/UIUC-iSchool-DataViz/fall2022-acg-acu/ .
+There is no required textbook for this course.
+All course materials will be posted to the GitHub repository at https://github.com/UIUC-iSchool-DataViz/spr2024/ .
 **Optional** textbook [Visualization Analysis and Design by Tamara Munzner](https://www.amazon.com/gp/product/1466508914/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1).
 You can find a lot of the concepts from this textbook on [the books webpage](https://www.cs.ubc.ca/~tmm/vadbook/) and the [associated lecture slides](https://www.cs.ubc.ca/~tmm/talks.html#vadallslides).

 As the course progresses, a list of recommended readings will be generated for